 To serve this mission, LTPP developed a Standard Data Release (SDR) that provides access to its data in a convenient format, free of charge.
-The LTPP SDR is delivered in Microsoft® Access 2000 format on 5 CD-ROMs or a single DVD.
-The SDR has been distributed every six months, but LTPP is moving to an annual distribution cycle.
-As the LTPP program is still an on-going operation, new releases contain data from previous releases, new data collected since the last release, new data elements still being populated, changes made in response to errors in previously released data, and updates.
+The LTPP SDR is delivered in Microsoft[®] Access 2000 format on multiple CD-ROMs or a single DVD.
+As the LTPP program is an on-going operation, new releases contain data from previous releases, additional data collected since the last release, new data elements still being populated, changes made in response to errors in previously released data, and updates.
 The SDR contains all data from the tables included in the release.
-SDR data extracted from the production Pavement Performance Database is divided by data module into multiple relational databases.
+SDR data is extracted from the production Pavement Performance Database (PPDB) and is divided by data module into multiple relational databases due to limitation on the size of Access databases.
 FWD and profile data tables are further subdivided by highway agency.
-Seasonal Monitoring Program (SMP) tables and Climate tables are separated into multiple databases due to limitations on the size of Access databases.
-The database modules are delivered in a compressed format.
+Seasonal Monitoring Program (SMP) tables and Climate tables are separated into multiple databases due to size limitations.
+The database modules are delivered in a compressed zip format.